Today, here are some factors when getting auto insurance. And if age and gender really even matter when it comes to auto insurance rates.

 Benefits Of Having Auto Insurance

 - Car insurance can give you financial protection.
 If you cause an accident on the road, you will be responsible for all the costs related to it.
 To pay for these expenses, your liability coverage can help.
 Comprehensive coverage can help pay for repairs and replacement of parts for your own car if damages are not for collision.
-This includes damages caused by falling trees or posts, fire, and other natural disasters
+This includes damages caused by falling trees or posts, fires, and other natural disasters

 - Medical payments coverage can help pay for medical-related costs regardless of who is at fault

-- Save you out of pocket costs in case you are sued.
+- Save you out-of-pocket costs in case you are sued.

 - Gives you peace of mind knowing that you can afford to pay for any accident-related costs

-Factors Affecting Auto Insurance Rates
+Factors Affecting Auto Insurance Rates (Age and Gender)

 There are many factors that affect your auto insurance rates.
 There are two factors that play a substantial role in calculating your insurance rate.
 These are:

 Young, new drivers are the most expensive to insure.
-The risk factor for this group is high and insurers take driving experience into consideration when computing for the premium rate.
+The risk factor for this group is high and insurers take driving experience into consideration when computing the premium rate.

 According to the Centers for Disease Control and Prevention (CDC), teens aged 16-19 are three times more likely to get into car accidents than people over 20 years of age.
 Almost 2,400 teens in the United States were killed in 2019 and more than 250,000 were treated for injuries due to motor vehicle crashes.
 Risk factors are due to the following reasons: